 As earlier stated, some TPCs limit representational rights in whole or in part.
-See, e.g., Fort Peck TPC Title 12 § 106(b) (moving straight from siblings of decedent to grandparents of decedent without providing for possibility of inheritance by nieces and nephews of predeceased sibling, but permitting their potential inheritance after moving through aunts and uncles); Mashantucket Pequot TPC § 81 (limiting representation to descendants of parents and siblings, then moving to next of kin, then step-children).
+See, e.g., Fort Peck TPC Title 12 § 106(b) (moving straight from siblings of decedent to grandparents of decedent without providing for possibility of inheritance by nieces and nephews of predeceased

+1 sibling, but permitting their potential inheritance after moving through aunts and uncles); 2 Mashantucket Pequot TPC § 81 (limiting representation to descendants of parents and siblings, 3 then moving to next of kin, then step-children).
+4 5 SECTION 3-108.
-SECTION 3-108.
 PARENT-CHILD RELATIONSHIP; MARITAL STATUS.

-Except as altered by adoption, a parent-child relationship exists between a child and the child's biological parents upon proof of parentage under tribal law, regardless of whether the parents are married to each other.
-[Except as altered by adoption, a parent-child relationship does not exist between a stepchild or foster child and a step- or foster parent.]

-The drafted provision follows the broader trend within probate codes to avoid distinguishing maternity from paternity in determining heirship status for the children of unmarried parents.
-The TPC could instead choose to preserve the distinction, and/or could specify the manner of proof and the timing of the determination.
-For example:

-Person born out of wedlock is not treated as the child of the father unless the person is openly and notoriously so treated by the father or unless paternity has been judicially determined during the life of the father.

-Chitimacha § 213(b)(6) (Rules of Construction and Intention).
-Note, however, that the quoted code provision was limited to construction of the meaning of a term used in a will rather than a broader limit to heirship status.
-For a sample jurisdictional clause:

-The Court shall have jurisdiction of all suits brought to determine the paternity of a child and to obtain a judgment for the support of the child.
-A judgment of the Court establishing the identity of the father of the child shall be conclusive of that fact in all subsequent determination of inheritance by the Department of the Interior or by the Court.
+6 Except as altered by adoption, a parent-child relationship exists between a child and the child's 7 biological parents upon proof of parentage under tribal law, regardless of whether the parents are 8 married to each other.
+[Except as altered by adoption, a parent-child relationship does not exist 9 between a stepchild or foster child and a step- or foster parent.]
+10 Reporters' Note 11 Drafting note: Sections 3-107 - 3-109 are heavily culturally dependent, and the 12 drafting committee will want to consider how minimalist the drafted provisions should be.
+Much 13 can be handled within the definitions section, e.g. "unless elsewhere defined within Tribal law, 14 the decedent's spouse shall mean \\\\."
+15 16 Additionally, some of this material could be moved to the later section covering matters 17 applicable to both intestate and testate succession, and survivorship arrangements authorized 18 under Article IV.]
+19 20 The drafted provision follows the broader trend within probate codes to avoid 21 distinguishing maternity from paternity in determining heirship status.
+The TPC could instead 22 choose to preserve the distinction, and/or could specify the manner of proof and the timing of the 23 determination.
+For example: 24 25 Person born out of wedlock is not treated as the child of the father unless the 26 person is openly and notoriously so treated by the father or unless paternity has been 27 judicially determined during the life of the father Chitimacha § 213(b)(6) (Rules of Construction and Intention).
+Note, however, that the quoted code provision was limited 28 29 to construction of the meaning of a term used in a will rather than a broader limit to 30 heirship status.
+31 32 For a sample jurisdictional clause: 33 34 The Court shall have jurisdiction of all suits brought to determine the paternity of 35 a child and to obtain a judgment for the support of the child.
+A judgment of the Court 36 establishing the identity of the father of the child shall be conclusive of that fact in all 37 subsequent determination of inheritance by the Department of the Interior or by the 38 Court.
 Blackfeet Tribal Law and Order Code, Ch.
 3 § 3.

-For a sample broad clause placing evidentiary control within the court: "the words 'children' and 'issue' include adopted children and children of unwed parents where the Secretary of the Interior or the Tribal Court determines that paternity has been acknowledged or established[.]"
+For a sample broad clause placing evidentiary control within the court: "the words

+'children' and 'issue' include adopted children and children of unwed parents where the

+Secretary of the Interior or the Tribal Court determines that paternity has been acknowledged or established[.]"
 Fort Peck TPC Title 12 § 106(b).
 For a sample provision that provides no special rule either way: "For the purposes of inheritance by, through, and from any child, the effects and treatment of the parent-child relationship shall not depend on whether or not the parents have been married."
 Lummi Nation TPC title 35 § 35.05.020.